 The advantages of IBL

-Apart from the pay and discipline of going to work everyday, IBL gives you the chance to learn first hand what it's like to work in your chosen field and industry.
+- You learn firsthand what it’s like to work in your chosen field and industry.